rexposadas/cacherank/readme.md

 ## Design Constraints
 1. The cache has a fixed size defined at initialization
 2. `Connection.getItem` always returns a new `Rankable` object
-3. Thread-safe operations are guaranteed for all cache methods

 ## Testing